 The following structure is recommended.
 First, the introduction leads the reader to the subject of the paper.
-It states the research question and motivates it (why is it important to study the research question addressed in the paper?), outlines the structure of the work and briefly summarises the results.
-A good introduction is meant to grab the reader's attention and persuade him/her to read on.
+It states the research question and motivates it (why is it important to study the research question addressed in the paper?), outlines the structure of the work and briefly summarizes the results.
+A good introduction is meant to grab the reader's attention and persuade them to read on.

 The next sections deal with the subject in greater detail.
 Their purpose is to give the reader sufficient knowledge to understand the topic of the paper.
-Depending on the type of the paper and its focus, sections summarising relevant theoretical concepts, existing literature, empirical methods and data may be written.
+Depending on the type of the paper and its focus, this might include sections summarizing relevant theoretical concepts, providing background or historical information, describing the empirical and/or experimental methods that are used, or describing the data.
+This part will also include a literature review.

 The next section is "Results".
-Depending on the paper, it may contain empirical results (e.g., regression estimates from the empirical models described in the previous section(s)), or theoretical results (e.g., solutions of the previously outlined theoretical model), or literature review findings.
+Depending on the paper, it may contain empirical results (e.g., regression estimates from the empirical models described in the previous sections, or theoretical results (e.g., solutions of the previously outlined theoretical model), or literature review findings.

-The next section discusses the results in light of the research question and concludes.
-It should also note the limitations of the paper (eg., limited data or issues with the theory or literature analysis) and, where appropriate, directions for further study.
+Finally, the paper will end with sections discussing the results in light of the research question, what implications the results have for policy, and a conclusion.
+It should also note the limitations of the paper (e.g., limited data or issues with the theory or literature analysis) and, where appropriate, directions for further study.